Housing advice for young people aged 16 to 25

 • Partnership working – close working relationships with colleagues in Children’s Social Care and other agencies (including services that can provide support with mental health, training and education, drug and alcohol misuse and so on).

-Our commitment is to provide young people with the right level of support, in the right place at the right time as well as a focus on supporting young people to make friends, build life-long networks and trusted relationships.
+We aim to provide the right support, in the right place, at the right time.
+We also help young people build friendships, networks, and trusted relationships.

 Finding private rented accommodation

-There is a variety of private rented accommodation available throughout Somerset depending on your needs.
+There is a range of private rented accommodation available across Somerset, depending on your needs.

-If you are on a low income you may be entitled to help with your housing costs through Universal Credit.
-How much you receive will depend on your age and circumstances.
+If you are on a low income, you may be able to get help with housing costs through Universal Credit.
+The amount you receive depends on your age and circumstances.

-If you are a care leaver and under 25 or you have spent 3 months or more in a hostel or refuge, you may be entitled to the one bed Local Housing Allowance (LHA) rate as opposed to the Shared Accommodation rate.
+If you are a care leaver under 25, or you have spent at least three months in a hostel or refuge, you may qualify for the one-bedroom Local Housing Allowance rate instead of the shared accommodation rate.

-As a care leaver, you will receive a gold band priority on Homefinder Somerset if you are living in a short-term, supported housing project within Somerset and are deemed ready to ‘move on’ into independent accommodation.
+As a care leaver, you can receive Gold Band priority on Homefinder Somerset.
+This applies if you live in short-term supported housing and are ready to move into independent accommodation.

 Back to top